atorralba/atorralba.github.io/_posts/2018-11-07-HackTheBox-Reel.md

 > Invoke-BloodHound -CollectionMethod All
 ```

-Let's go big and say `-CollectionMethod All` since the `note.txt` file mentioned the default query didn't find anything, so we'll need all the data we are able to gather.
+Let's go big and use `-CollectionMethod All` since the `note.txt` file mentioned the default query didn't find anything, so we'll need all the data we are able to gather.
 After some time, the command ends and we see several files were created: `.json` files, a `.bin` file and a `.zip` file.
 What BloodHound needs is the ZIP file (which contains all the generated JSONs), so let's obtain it with SCP since we have SSH available :)

 ```
 # scp tom@10.10.10.77:'"C:\Windows\TEMP\20181107184135_BloodHound.zip"' .